Work towards creating a service that meets users’ needs across all channels, including online, phone, paper and face to face.

 - data and user research on the online part of the service is used to improve offline channels, and the other way around

-- front line operations staff responsible for answering users’ questions know how the online service works, and there’s a process for keeping them up to date with changes
+- front line operations staff who are responsible for answering users’ questions know how the online service works, and there’s a process for keeping them up to date with changes

 - they’re working with colleagues in operations to understand how changes to the online part of the service will affect offline channels, and vice versa

-- plans to increase digital take up don’t involve making it more difficult to find details of phone, paper or face to face channels
+- plans to increase digital take up do not involve making it more difficult to find details of phone, paper or face to face channels

 Service teams should be able to identify any problems with internal processes, systems or structures that make it more difficult than it needs to be to design and operate a joined up service.